-Suggestion: As an alternative, you can create a topic on Rock for daily stand-ups and have team members communicate what they will be working on by @mentioning the respective tasks.
+Suggestion: Create a topic on Rock for daily standups and have team members communicate what they will be working on by @mentioning the respective tasks.
 It makes it easier to follow up and provide more context.

-20-30 minutes.
+Meeting time: 20-30 minutes.
+These open conversations last about 20 minutes or half an hour.
 Retrospectives usually come at the end of a sprint or at the end of a project to talk about what went well and what can be improved.
 They promote knowledge and value sharing while working together.
-These open conversations last about 20 minutes or half an hour.

-In a retrospective, people discuss their thoughts about workflows or about a specific project.
-It is a space for employees to express concerns freely through a sense of trust and open communication.
+Remember that during retrospectives employees should be able to express concerns freely through a sense of trust and open communication.

-Suggestion: look into how to run a retrospective successfully.
+Suggestion: Follow our guide on how to run a retrospective successfully.
 You can start by setting a clear agenda with discussion points.
 You should try to have only relevant people involved.

-Between 20 and 30 minutes.
+Meeting time: Between 15 and 30 minutes.
 Meeting duration is important here: don’t make a coffee chat too long!
-Think about how long you realistically expend drinking a coffee: most probably, not much more than 30 minutes.
+Think about how long you realistically spend drinking a coffee: most probably, not much more than 30 minutes.

-A coffee chat is a great idea for networking and interacting with people across teams in a less formal way.
+A coffee chat is a great idea for networking and interacting with people across your organization in a less formal way.
 Don’t be shy to make small talk, but stay away from sensitive topics.